-Canon 1D X Mark II versus Fujifilm X-H1
+Canon 1D X Mark II vs Fujifilm X-H1

-The Canon EOS-1D X Mark II and the Fujifilm X-H1 are two digital cameras that were announced, respectively, in February 2016 and February 2018.
+The Canon EOS-1D X Mark II and the Fujifilm X-H1 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2018.
 The 1DX Mark II is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (1DX Mark II) and an APS-C (X-H1) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.